JPKing10/king_audio/content/_index.md

 * HR disciplinary, grievance and investigation meetings and management enquiries

-You can trust that Sarah will strive to accurately transcribe even the most aberrant words, such as unusual place names, chemical compounds or other technical terms.
+You can trust that Sarah will strive to accurately transcribe even the most aberrant words, such as unusual place names, chemical compounds and other technical terms.

-## Client feedback
+## Excellent client feedback

-Clients praise Sarah for her quick turnaround, transparent pricing and excellent accuracy.
+Clients praise Sarah for her quick turnaround, transparent pricing and first-rate accuracy.
 Here's some feedback from a few.

 > It was wonderful to return back from my holidays to find all 4 focus groups transcribed.
 I have